-Nanci Taylor, VP of Business Agility at IBM: When we first started, it was a surprise to go through the process of creating those objectives and read what people thought was a good objective versus what was really a good objective.
+Nanci Taylor, Vice President, Digital Strategy at IBM: When we first started, it was a surprise to go through the process of creating those objectives and read what people thought was a good objective versus what was really a good objective.
 I’d read them and scratch my head.
 As a leader, I want everyone to succeed and want to jump in to point out what’s not working.
 The careful coaching from WorkBoard gave me the direction to let the teams go experiment.

 We also learned that you don’t need the full 90 days to realize that you probably didn’t nail it right — you know after one or two weeks.
 The teams know it probably before you do, and then when they show up in a business review, they’re a little bit reserved about telling you where they are, because they know they haven’t written the best key result or objective.
 You can learn quickly whether you’ve done something really great, whether it’s okay, or whether you have to sharpen your pencil for the next go-round.